 - Click the + icon and select Table Builder

-Once the table is ready, you can insert it into any page or post using Divi.
-Here is how you can do this:
+Once your table is published, you can insert it into any page or post in Divi using the RioVizual Module or the Shortcode Module.

 - Open the page or post using the Divi Visual Builder